MyCodess/syncFolders1/README.md

 DESCRIPTION :
 -------------------------
 - syncronization of two folders, from the source folder to the replica folder !
-- periodically in certain time intervals !
+- periodically running in certain time intervals !
-- logging the actions into a logfile and the console !
+- logging the actions into a logfile and to the console !
 - reading the required pathes as command line arguments !
 - NOT using any external Libs ... !
 ONLY standard python packages !
 - requires python > 3.9